softwaresaved/software-deposit-guidance/markdown/HowToChooseSoftwareLicence.md

 ### OSI-approved open source licences

 The global non-profit Open Source Initiative (OSI) [^9] has produced an "Open Source Definition" [^10].
 This promotes a shared understanding of, and a consensus around, the term "open source".
-The OSI use this definition, along with criteria including clarity and simplicity to accredit licences, which are termed "OSI-approved".
+The OSI use this definition, along with criteria, including the clarity and simplicity of a licence, to accredit licences, which are termed "OSI-approved".
 Most of the popular open source licences are OSI-approved.

 If choosing an open source licence, then adopt one that is OSI-approved, has been through this community-driven accreditation process, is widely used and is well understood.